AT Cycle 2

 Enrichment: 59, 67

-Homework: Continue attempting and working through required problems.
+Homework: Don't forget to watch the video above.
+Continue attempting and working through required problems.
 Commit to trying (or at least setting up) 2 problems.

-After a super brief daily check-in, we'll work independently and collaboratively on problems pertaining to Newton's Laws from Chapter 5 in our new Halliday textbook and Chapter 4 in our old Giancoli textbook (indicated with a G) starting at your level.
+After a super brief daily check-in based on the friction video, we'll work independently and collaboratively on problems pertaining to Newton's Laws from Chapter 5 in our new Halliday textbook and Chapter 4 in our old Giancoli textbook (indicated with a G) starting at your level.
 I will assess your understanding individually and answer your questions as I circulate the room.

 Support: 41, 48, 49, 51, 53, 56, 57